A new year

 Are you a shuck?

 If you go into a grocery store and go to the vegetable section, you will find two types of corn on the cob: shucked and half shucked.
-In one section the corn is wrapped in the shuck and is piled together in a meaningless heap, and you choose what you want and how many.
-While in a separate section you’ll find ears of corn in attractive plastic packages with the shuck half removed so you can see the corn you want for your dinner table.
-And of course, when you purchase the product, you take it home and take the chuck off and throw it away.
+In one section the corn is still in the shuck and is piled together in a meaningless heap, and you choose what you want and how many.

-As I thought about this word and its meaning, I realized that this is how God sees you and me.
-He sees either shuck, half shuck or no shuck.
 By this I mean He sees either, an unbeliever, a disobedient believer or an obedient believer.
 Shuck refers to the person who has never trusted Jesus as his savior.
 Half shuck refers to the person who knows Jesus but has unconfessed sin in the life.
-The shucked believer is the person who is aware of the sin in his life and choose to deal with it.
-His go to verse is First John 1:9 ” If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness”
+The shucked believer is the person who is aware of the sin in his life and chooses to deal with it.
+His go to verse is First John 1:9 ” If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

-If God sees no shuck at all, but only the righteousness of his Son, received by faith, that person will receive greater rewards and will be welcomed into His presence.
+If God sees no shuck at all, but only the righteousness of his Son, received by faith, you will receive rewards and will be welcomed into His presence.
+Romans chapter 7 indicates that we all are to some degree victims of our own shuck, but that one day it will all be removed:

-Romans chapter 7 indicates that we all are to some degree victims of our own shuck, but that one day It will all be removed: ” There is therefore now no condemnation to them which are in Christ Jesus who walk not after the flesh, but after the spirit.” {Romans 8:1}
+” There is therefore now no condemnation to them which are in Christ Jesus who walk not after the flesh, but after the spirit.” {Romans 8:1}

 Now my question to the reader is very simple.